 Hospital: Abbotsford Regional Hospital and Cancer Centre

 Distance from Vancouver: 70 KM

 R2 Elective Time: 12-16 Weeks

-Contact: Director – Holden Chow firstname.lastname@example.org / Coordinator – Ann Douglas email@example.com
+Contact: Site Co-Directors – Dr. Holden Chow and Dr. Thanh Luu/ Coordinator – Ann Douglas

-A majority of training will occur through the regional referral center, the Abbotsford Regional Hospital and Cancer Center, a 300 bed facility.
-Some highlights include a 150 bed Medical Unit under family practice, Obstetrical unit with approximately 2,000 births per year mostly delivered by family doctors, a tertiary Palliative Care unit, dedicated Geriatric unit, stand-alone Oncology unit, a busy Emergency Department, and a Regional Trauma center run by CCFP-EM Colleagues.
+A majority of training will occur through the regional referral center, the Abbotsford Regional Hospital and Cancer Center, a 300-bed facility.
+Some highlights include a 150-bed Medical Unit under family practice, an Obstetrical unit with approximately 2,500 births per year mostly delivered by family doctors, a tertiary Palliative Care unit, a dedicated Geriatric unit, a stand-alone Oncology unit, a busy Emergency Department, and a Regional Trauma center run by CCFP-EM Colleagues.
 Because we have a small number of learners, you will be able to do lots of procedures and see lots of patients.
 You will also be given responsibility.

 How are we unique?